Trigger Rules

 issue.comment@npc: *npc

-pull_request.comment@npc: *npcAfter the NPC pipeline configuration is loaded and parsed, it will be executed on the default branch of the repository to which the comment belongs, with the commenter as the trigger.
+pull_request.comment@npc: *npcAfter the NPC pipeline configuration loading and parsing is completed, it will be executed under the default branch of the repository where the comment belongs, with the triggerer being the commenter.

 Environment Variables

-When the NPC event pipeline is executed, the following additional environment variables will be added:
+When the NPC event pipeline executes, the following additional environment variables will be added:

-For detailed descriptions of these environment variables, please refer to the Default Environment Variables.
+For the specific meanings of these environment variables, please refer to Default Environment Variables.

 Code Version Selection

-When an event is triggered, the corresponding code version needs to be determined to fetch, parse the corresponding .cnb.yml, checkout the code, and execute the pipeline.
-The code version selection strategy for different events is as follows:
+When an event is triggered, the corresponding code version needs to be determined to retrieve and parse the corresponding .cnb.yml, checkout the code, and execute the pipeline.

 Untrusted Events

-Untrusted events are event types where the code source or trigger cannot be fully controlled.
+Untrusted events refer to event types where the code source or trigger is uncontrollable.

 Event List